 Janus is the two-headed Roman god of beginnings and transitions.
 Janus looks both inside and outside, forward and backward.
 He looks to the beginning and to the end, to the past and to the future.
 He is the passing of space and time.
 His duality mirrors historical inquiry: studying the past in the context of the present.

 Janus was created in the fall of 2000 by a group of undergraduate history students at the University of Maryland.
 Traditionally, Janus has followed the example of professional academic journals, featuring traditional thesis-driven student papers.
 After a lapse in publishing in the last few years, our team of editors and writers look to turn over a new leaf.
 Considering the past in our vision for the future, we continue to publish an online traditional journal at the end of every Fall and Spring semester.
 We are also committed to featuring the best papers from the required HIST 208 and 408 research seminars here at University of Maryland.

 Looking back at the high-caliber publications preceding us and preparing for the semester ahead of us, we invite you to join Janus as we consider the past with an eye on the future.
 Welcome!

 EDITOR-IN-CHIEF- OSCAR SAYWELL

 Oscar Saywell is a Senior History major.
 He is primarily interested in Medieval Social History, but loves to delve into Classical antiquity too.
-He has presented a paper on the power dynamics of elite Julio-Claudian women at CAAS 2019 and is currently preparing for his Honours thesis.
+He has presented a paper on the power dynamics of elite Julio-Claudian women at CAAS 2019.
+He is currently completed his honours thesis on the origins of colourism in the field of Medieval history.
 He also serves as the Webmaster for JANUS.
 Outside of his studies, Oscar can be found on the football (soccer!) pitch or relaxing by reading, writing, and binging his favourite TV shows.

 BLOG WRITER- Jessica Mahoney